 And when it comes to making your own choice, it’s all about choosing the breed which is right for your family, lifestyle, and expectations.

-Some breeds which are kept as companion dogs in large numbers are:
+Some breeds kept as companion dogs in large numbers are:

-They’re popular because they’re often regarded as good all-rounders.
+They’re popular because they’re good all-rounders.
 They tend to be healthy, get on easily with other dogs and people, succeed easily in training, and affectionate with their human families.

 In other words, they meet all the universal “ideal dog” criteria we listed above.

-And funnily enough though, they all started out as working breeds.
+And funnily enough, they all started out as working breeds.

 On the other hand, these breeds have been bred exclusively for companionship for much longer:

-When dogs don’t need to be physically fit enough to work, breeders can be more inclined to pursue exaggerated features like tiny size or a flat face.
+When dogs don’t need to be physically fit enough to work, breeders may choose to pursue extreme features like tiny size or a flat face.
 These traits can look cute.
 But they can be awful for a dog’s health.